ValeraBoevicu/TMPS_lab2_Cat-r-uValeriu/README.md

 }
 ```

-- Here we have an example where I used the prototype pattern, for example I have 2 types of movies, such as action and comedy, and in order not to write another code for comedy I only indicated the type of movie.
+- Here we have an example where I used the prototype pattern, for example I have 2 types of movies, such as action and comedy, and in order not to write another code for comedy I only indicated the different type of movie.
  ```
 export class ActionMovie extends Movie {
     constructor(title, duration, director, year) {